Meteorite Men: Brenham - the World's Largest Oriented Pallasite

+The Meteorite Men pilot was filmed at a strewn field in Brenham, Kansas at the same location where in October 2005, Arnold and geologist Philip Mani had located and recovered a 650 kg mass of Brenham, which became known as largest oriented pallasite ever found.
+To find the meteorite, Arnold used a metal detector he created himself and a unique mapping technique.

 Morasko, Poland

 In 2011, Arnold and Notkin found two irons, weighing approximately 544 g and 34 kg, at 30 cm and 156 cm deep, respectively, while filming Episode 1 of Season 3 of Meteorite Men in the Morasko Meteorite Nature Reserve in Poland.
 The discovery of these specimens below the depth of previously recorded finds suggested that further, more detailed surveys should be conducted with improved metal detecting equipment.
 Furthermore, the larger specimen was found embedded in a Miocene clay, which proves that it fell at that exact spot and was not transported by glaciers, disproving an earlier theory.